 - To assemble, put a scant tablespoon of the sushi salad mixture on a Chinese soup spoon.
 Repeat with remaining mixture.

-- As an alternative, you can also put a little of the sushi salad mixture in small bowls.
+- As an alternative to small spoons, you can also put a little of the sushi salad mixture in small bowls.

 - The tray of filled sushi spoons can be covered with plastic wrap and refrigerated for up to two hours before serving.